windingblack/obsidian-global-proxy/README.md

 ## How to Use

 * Fill in the input boxes with the corresponding proxy address.
 If all the proxies are invalid, all requests will be direct without using a proxy.
 If both socks and http/https proxies are set, they may be used.
 The plugin will use the socks proxy first, and if it fails, it will use the http/https proxy.
 If the http/https proxy fails, the request will be direct.
-* A few plugins will maintain their own network connections that do not use the default Obsidian session, so their traffic won't be proxied.
+* A few plugins will maintain their own network connections that do not use the default session of Obsidian, so their traffic won't be proxied.
 However you can declare a [Plugin Token](#plugin-token) to proxy the network traffic of one of these plugins.
 * If blacklist is set, the plugin will not use the proxy for the specified URLs.
 The bypass list is a comma separated list of rules.
 The rules are described in the [Blacklist](#blacklist) section.

 ![Setting Tab](assets/SettingTab.png)